unm-historiography/metahistory/essays/thematic/oral-history.md

 {% include figure.html
   class="img-left"
   width="33%"
-  caption="This is a reel to reel invneted by the German brand Magnetophon who was the first to invent the reel to reel during World War Two." image-url="1930reeltoreel.jpg" source-url="https://en.wikipedia.org/wiki/Magnetophon"
+  caption="This is a reel to reel invented by the German brand Magnetophon who was the first to invent the reel to reel during World War Two." image-url="1930reeltoreel.jpg" source-url="https://en.wikipedia.org/wiki/Magnetophon"
   %}